Salford RLFC: 2024–2025: Financial difficulties and winding-up

 Following the player exodus, result continued to worsen including an 6-80 defeat to Hull FC in August, their second worse losing margin of 2025 after their opening game.
 Their next match against Wakefield was cancelled over player welfare concerns with only 17 player available (one short of a matchday squad) and only two of the 17 having played in Super League previously.
 On the day the match was due to be held, a fan protest against the club's ownership occurred.

 The club failed to register an application to retain their Super League place, and were effectively relegated in September 2025.

 Follow the conclusion of the season, Salford were found guilty of an operational rule breach regarding their involvement in Super League's record score margin game during the first matchweek of the season.
 The club were deemed to have fielded a significantly weaker team than their salary cap restrictions had limited them to thus affecting the integrity of the competition.
 They were docked two points and fined £5000, half suspended for four years.
 The RFL had postponed the hearing twice due to Salford being unable to provide legal representation.

 Their final game also saw a fan protest towards the ownership of the club.
 A section of this protest turned violent with the club experiencing "multiple acts of criminality" against them.
-Multiple prices of equipment were stolen.
+Multiple pieces of equipment were stolen.

-Salford had their May winding up petition adjourned for a fourth consecutive time in November.
+In May 2025 a winding up petition began against the club amid unpaid debt to HMRC.
+The petition, adjourned four consecutive times, was eventually finalised on 3 December 2025.
+The high court made the club's parent company, Salford City Reds (2013) Limited, the subject of a liquidation order.
+At this point, the company's debts were estimated at £4 million.

+The same day the winding-up order was made, the Rugby Football League (RFL) terminated the club's membership of the RFL.
+However the RFL announced that if a new company was formed with plans acceptable to the RFL, the new company will be granted membership of the RFL in time for the start of the new season.
+Three submissions to form a new club were submitted to the RFL by the 11 December 2025 deadline with a final decision to be made on 17 December.
+The three bids were submitted by consortia headed by former Salford player, Mason Caton-Brown; former club CEO, Chris Irwin; and former Samoan rugby union player, Tracy Atiga.

+2025: Resurrection

+On 22 December 2025 it was announced that the successful bid was that made by Salford RLFC Ltd, headed up by former Salford player, Mason Caton-Brown, and local businessmen Malcolm Crompton and Paul Hancock, who are the directors of the company.
+Membership of the RFL was reinstated allowing the club to participate in the 2026 season.
+Mike Grady was appointed coach but left the club on 24 March 2026 after only three months in charge.